 Welcome!
 I am an Assistant Professor in the Department of Political Science at the University of Nebraska-Lincoln.

 Before coming to Nebraska I was a postdoctoral fellow at the University of Oxford and received my PhD from the Department of Government at Harvard University in 2016.
-In my spare time I head outdoors to hike and explore.
+In my spare time I head outdoors with my wife and kids to hike and explore.